Skip to article frontmatterSkip to article content

 Pyodide Minimal Example

-With Pyodide, web deployment is as easy as copying this HTML template.
+With Pyodide, web deployment is as easy as copying the HTML template below.
 The Python code is unchanged from what you’d use for desktop.

 async function main(){